arpitjain099/automatic-dependency-fix/README.md

 # Secure-Cred Dependabot Manager

-🔒 Secure your repos. 💪 Build your street cred.
+🔒 Secure your repos. 💪 Build your GitHub street cred.

 A **Python script** and **GitHub Actions workflow** that helps automate: